arolea/persistence/liquibase-sample/README.md

 - Generate a diff between two DBs (additional properties config required): `./mvnw liquibase:diff`
 - Generate DB documentation: `./mvnw liquibase:dbDoc`
 - Drop all DB changes: `./mvnw liquibase:dropAll`

+### Notes

+- Changeset: An atomic piece of DB migration code.
+Can be defined in XML, SQL, YAML and JSON.
+- Changelog: An aggregation of changesets.
+- DATABASECHANGELOG: Table that tracks which changesets were applied to the DB.
+- DATABASECHANGELOGLOCK: Table that tracks the locks associated with Liquibase migrations.
+- Contexts, labels and preconditions are used to conditionally run changesets.